globalcoffeeplatform/Delta-DataWarehouse-Documentation/docs/source/governance.rst

 This document outlines a process for managing changes to the Global Coffee Data Standard during the move from a draft version to an officially agreed version, which will be numbered 1.0.

-Currently two new projects from the ISEAL Innovation Fund are upcoming:
+Currently the following new projects from the ISEAL Innovation Fund are upcoming:

-#.
-The Information and Data Standard for Sustainability project (IDSS), led by FSC and partners are RA, Fairtrade, ISEAL, GCP, ASI and
 #.
 The Delta Project with BCI, GCP, partnering with the International Coffee Organisation (ICO) and the International Cotton Advisory Committee (ICAC) to develop common cross-commodity sustainability indicators.

 It is expected that the further development, adoption and elaboration of the data standard becomes an integral part of these projects.